JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### Conclude

-1. Note that in section 1, we made one single fetch for genres where the fetch does not change based on the request param.
-We call it a singleton fetch.
+1. Note that in section 1, we made a single fetch for genres where the fetch does not change based on the request param.
 When we’re doing a singleton fetch, we’ll make the fetch instance in the same file where the fetch factory is defined.
-2. When our fetch instance is different based on the request param, we need to make the fetch instance in the file where we can get the request param dynamically so we can pass it into the fetch factory.
-In this section, we made the fetch factory in a file called `makeGetMovies` and then made the movies fetch instance in the `Genre` component where we can get the Genre ids.
+2. When our fetch instance is different based on the request param, we need to make the fetch instance in the file where we can get the request param dynamically to pass it into the fetch factory.
+In this section, we made the fetch factory in a file called `makeGetMovies` and made the movies fetch instance in the `Genre` component where we can get the Genre ids.

 You can further examine the finished code on [Codesandbox](https://codesandbox.io/s/resift-rentals-tutorial-section-2-sr6ks).

 ## Section 3: Pagination and Loading in Pages

 At this point of the app, we have fetched genres and the movies under each genre.
-When you scroll through the movies, you can see that some genres contain a lot of of them.
-On the initial load though, there are only certain amount of movies being displayed, therefore from a performance perspective, it's not ideal to fetch all the movies data all at once.
-It would be nice to fetch just enough number of movies to show the user and fetch more when needed.

-Pagination and ReSift `merge` will help us achieve that.
+When you scroll through the movies, you can see that some genres contain a lot of of thumbnails.
+On the initial load though, there are only certain amount of thumbnails being displayed, therefore from a performance perspective, it’s not ideal to fetch all the movie thumbnail data at once.
+It would be nice to fetch just enough data to show in the initial load and fetch more when needed.
+Pagination and ReSift `merge` will help us achieve this.

 At the end of the section we shall see: